• Written By Sagarika Swamy

 • The large or harmful organisms are destroyed.

 3. Sowing: The process of inserting or burning the seeds inside the soil is called sowing.
 Seeds should be sown at a particular depth, and proper distance or intervals should be maintained between the seeds.
-The seeds should be free from diseases and viable to get a high-yield crop.
+The seeds should be from diseases and viable to get a high-yield crop.

 Fig: Sowing